 PumpkinFest has become such a wonderful tradition in Cooperstown.

 Word is obviously getting around about this event because more and more spectators come each year, and finding a place to actually get to see the competition is hard.
-In response the Cooperstown Chamber, which hosts the event, began a live video stream of available at www.ustream.tv/channel/cooperstownchamber.
-It can also be viewed after the races.
+You need to find high ground or something to stand on to be able to see it.

-While this may allow for more people to see the races, it is not quite the same as seeing it live.
 The community is lucky to have such an event, but it would be nice to make it more enjoyable for visitors.
 Yes, the entertainment is free, and there is a lot to do down at the lakefront other than watch the races, but that is the main attraction people want to see.
+Perhaps a large video screen or using a different location of the lake would make for an even better event, especially if it continues to grow.